jonataswf/Projeto-Gama-Revisao/README.md

 - ...

 ## TO DO:
-- Verificar como remover o botao cancelar  e is botões superiores do JOptionPane
+- Verificar como remover o botao cancelar e os botões superiores do JOptionPane